docktitude-zz/docktitude/README.md

-# Docktitude: The Easy Way to Build your Docker images Hierarchy
+# docktitude - The Easy Way to Build your Docker images Hierarchy

 ![](docs/docktitude-logo.png "Docktitude")